 - You must have at least 35% of the care of the child in a shared care situation

-- You must be living permanently in Australia, although temporary absences of up to 13 weeks generally do not affect payments.
+- You must be living permanently in Australia.
 Resident New Zealander Special Category Visa holders are included.

 - There are income tests on family income, child income of the child and on the receipt of maintenance payments.